BlockverseKit/docker-compose-dashboards/README.md

 ### Hard testing for full workflows.

 In a nutshell:

 Example 1.
-Create a db, with tables, inject data with n8n toq uestdb, connect questdb to metabase for dashboard display, add iframe to webpage.
+Create a db, with tables, inject data with n8n to questdb, connect questdb to metabase for dashboard display, add iframe to webpage.

 ### Tips: